MomBrain does not have to rummage deeply into her purse to find the Universal Translator. This is because she uses it so frequently.

 with a sad face

-Reporting live from the MomBrain Newsroom, the traffic report is DO NOT EVEN THINK ABOUT GETTING IN YOUR CAR.
-In the eight years MomBrain spent driving home from the mall, she picked off an entire manicure, did car yoga, practiced making a pencil bun, played the alphabet game against herself, and listened to Hugh Laurie’s newest CD (twice).
+Live from the MomBrain Newsroom, the traffic report is DO NOT EVEN THINK ABOUT GETTING IN YOUR CAR.
+MomBrain knows this firsthand because she just spent eight years driving home from the mall.
+In that time, she picked off an entire manicure, did car yoga, practiced making a pencil bun, played the alphabet game against herself, and listened to Hugh Laurie’s newest CD (twice).

-Fortunately, MomBrain remembered something from the Twitter: Someone said the theme from Darth Vader makes traffic jams feel better.
-AND she remembered that she actually has that music on her phone.* So she hooked it up and set it for Repeat.
-Suddenly MomBrain was piloting a Super Star Destroyer.
-The Force was strong within her.
-The enemy starships that surrounded her were specks of nothing.
+Fortunately, I remembered something from the Twitter: Someone said the theme from Darth Vader makes traffic jams feel better.
+AND I remembered that I actually have that music on my phone.* So I hit Play and set it for Repeat.
+Suddenly I was piloting a Super Star Destroyer.
+The Force was strong within me.
+The enemy starships surrounding me were specks of nothing.

-BUT my car still didn’t move.
+Unfortunately my car still didn’t move.
 Darth Vader’s flagship Executor did not appear from the clouds to rescue me.
-And the Force had obviously left me.
-Worse: A powerful earworm had embedded itself in my Brain.
+And the Force had obviously dwindled away.
+Worse: Darth Vader’s theme song had embedded itself in my Brain like a powerful earworm.
 (And now you have it, too!
 You’re welcome!)

 In the end, I simply persevered.
-Had a good stretch.
-Sang the blues.
-The Twitter and Darth Vader had failed me.
-But I somehow reached home without them, with only time and patience on my side.
+What else could I do?
+Darth Vader had failed me.
+But somehow I reached home without him, with only time and patience on my side.

 * This is a true fact.